nkfoss/Nouveau-Vin/README.md

 ```

 ## Launch
 Mentioned earlier, the Angular app is rendered through Express.
 If you're familiar with the Angular CLI then you may have used 'ng serve' to access your application on local host (port 4200).
 That application may have accessed a backend via some other port.
 In this project, you will not use 'ng serve' to access the app.
-Instead, you must use 'ng build' and then run the Express server (server.js) to render the app.
+Instead you must build the app and run the Express server to render it.
 To use the app, you will go through local host (port 3000).
 Express will then either forward appropriate requests to the Angular router, or handle requests to the database.